Master of Arts in Teaching- Teaching English to Speakers of Other Languages (online)

 The USC Office of Student Financial Aid provides information regarding various types of financial aid and financing options.

-To be considered for financial aid, you must apply for the FAFSA by May 6, 2022.
+To be considered for financial aid, you must apply for the FAFSA.
 After you apply, the financial aid office will determine your financial need and inform you of the federal or private loans that are available to you.

 Graduates of the MAT-TESOL online program are employed in a variety of roles, including: